Post-Exposure Prophylaxis (PEP)

 PEP (post-exposure prophylaxis) is a treatment option given after potential exposure to HIV has occurred.
 PEP involves taking a combination of antiretroviral medicines called ART.
 PrEP (pre-exposure prophylaxis) is different from PEP in that PrEP is taken before a potential exposure occurs, and on a long-term basis.
 For example, PrEP may be taken every day by an individual who is sexually active with a partner who is living with HIV.

 PEP, on the other hand, is designed to be used in emergency situations only, and after a potential exposure has occurred.
 PEP involves more medications at higher doses than PrEP and cannot be used on a regular basis.
 If you consistently have a higher risk of getting HIV, PrEP is a more beneficial, long-term option.1-4

 Instances when PEP may be appropriate include:

-- After a potential workplace exposure, such as an accidental needle stick when working with an HIV-positive individual
+- After a potential workplace exposure, such as an accidental needle stick when working with an individual living with HIV

 - After a sexual assault, especially when the HIV status of the assailant is unknown

 - After a sexual encounter with an HIV-positive individual (or potentially HIV-positive individual) in which the condom or other methods of barrier protection failed or broke

 - After sharing needles or works (things used to prepare drugs) for injection drug use with an HIV-positive individual (or a potentially HIV-positive individual)